lbarberiscanoni/scoreboard/README.md

     - `name`: username
     - `createdAt`: timestamp of when the user joined the organization
         - similary useful to observe ramp-up time
+3. InputTypes
+    - `id`
+    - `name`: ["notion", "code", "email"]
-3. Events
+4. Events
     - `id`: primary key
     - `org_id`: foreign key reference to an Organization
     - `user_id`: foreign key reference to the User
-    - `type_id`: foreign key reference to Repositories or NotionPages
+    - `input_type_id`: foreign key reference to Repositories or NotionPages
     - `timestamp`: timestamp of when the input took place
     - `details`: JSON field to store event-specific details (e.g., commit message, notion page ID)
-4. Repositories
+5. Repositories
     - `id`
     - `org_id`
     - `repo_name`
     - `webhook_secret`: the unique key for the repo's Github's webhook
     - `is_active`: [true, false] to represent active and inactive
     - `tracked_since`: timestamp of when the repo was first registered for tracking
-5. NotionPages
+6. NotionPages
     - `id`
     - `org_id`
     - `page_id`
     - `is_active`: [true, false] to represent active and inactive
     - `tracked_since`: timestamp of when the repo was first registered for tracking
-6. Emails
+7. Emails
     - will support this later